DanielPalacz/LibraryAPI/README.md

  - JWTAuthentication is final solution (GET token/ request should be used for token fetching)
  - in terms of Authorization in this stage there is basic IsAuthenticated mode setuped via settings.py

 Phase 4.
-Exploring Authorization area
+Exploring Authorization approaches
- - setupping some endpoints to Admin available only
+ - setuping some endpoints to be Admin available only
- - checking posiible options in terms of builtin Permission mechanisms
+ - using custom Permission rule based on BasePermission class
- - considering implementing some RBAC solution
+ - understanding other options in terms of Authorizations (mainly DjangoModelPermissions, DjangoModelPermissionsOrAnonReadOnly)

 Phase 5.
 Exploring/integrating default DRF Filtering / Sorting / Pagination capabilities